argyee/plot-twist/README.md

 - Click **Want to Watch** to add to your watchlist (adds to your list + reaction)
 - Click again to remove from watchlist (toggle functionality)
 - Click **IMDB** to open the movie on IMDB
-- Click **Trailer** to watch the trailer on YouTube (hidden when Watch Party button appears due to Discord's 5 button limit)
+- Click **Request on Plex** to request the movie through Overseerr (shows status if already available/requested)
 - Click **Delete Post** (author only) to remove the post with confirmation
 - Click **Organize Watch Party** (appears when enough people are interested) to coordinate a movie night